fractalego/dispatcher/README.md

 # Code for the paper [Dispatcher: A Message Passing Approach To Text Generation]()

-This code illustrates the potential of the Dispatcher architecture.
+This code illustrates the Dispatcher algorithm.
 The paper is not published yet, please keep it confidential.
+This zip file does not contain pre-trained models.
+A version of the code with the trained models is available from this anonymous Dropbox [link](https://www.dropbox.com/s/h6u0d2z8if2mqwt/dispatcher_acl.tar.bz2?dl=0) (1.2GB).

 ## Installation
 ```bash